 Animal Kingdom Disney Character Flotillas & Discovery River Cruises

-Like Hollywood Studios, there hasn’t been an Animal Kingdom parade since Mickey’s Jammin’ Jungle Parade stopped grooving through the park back in June 2014.
-But, that doesn’t mean Mickey and his furry friends don’t make an appearance.
+Like Disney’s Hollywood Studios, there hasn’t been an Animal Kingdom parade since Mickey’s Jammin’ Jungle Parade stopped grooving through the park back in June 2014.
+But, that doesn’t mean Mickey’s furry friends don’t make an appearance.

 Rather, guests can watch as their favorites set sail for adventure – and wave at their adoring fans – as they float down Discovery River on a character-filled flotilla or river cruise.
 In fact, as the theme park with the most character cavalcades, you can expect one to drift past around every 15 to 20 minutes or so.